vFredo/dotfiles/README.md

 <h2 align="center"> ━━━━━━  ❖  ━━━━━━ </h2>
-# System configurations

 This configuration are set for my GNU/Linux operating systems, this is really intended for my own use.
-There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files, to see the options of the setup run `./setup.sh --help` (the setup don't install all dependencies need it).
+There is a <code>setup.sh</code> script to configure the files, to see the options run `./setup.sh --help` (the setup don't install all dependencies need it).

-## Features
+## ❖ Features
 * i3 gaps config.
   * Bettterlockscreen config file (alternative for i3lock).
   * Polybar config.